CZosa/banners_service/README.md

 # banner_service
   [demo](https://www.youtube.com/watch?v=ao67d4gW5oo&feature=youtu.be)

-> This repo will contain the banner module of the Grubhub website
+> This repo will contain the banner microservice of the Grubhub website

 ## Built With